 What should families at home do in case of emergency?
 You will be given the phone number to our 24/7 emergency line, which is kept open for true emergencies only.
 One of our awesome staff members in the U.S. will be in charge of this line, and they will pass any necessary information to us on the ground in Morocco.

-HX Global provides the most up to date recommendations regarding Morocco.
-Since we do not know your child’s medical history, we recommend you reference HX Global’s website at: http://hx-global.com/ or the CDC website at: http://www.cdc.gov for more information.
+International SOS provides the most up to date recommendations regarding Morocco.
+Since we do not know your child’s medical history, we recommend you reference International SOS’ website at: https://rusticpathways.com/international-sos/ or the CDC website at: http://www.cdc.gov for more information.
 We also suggest consulting with your local travel doctor prior to your travels for further information.

 Believe us when we say that you are not going to be ready to go home after two weeks!
 Time will fly and you’ll feel like your journey is just beginning as you board the plane home.
 The long flight over to North Africa is the hardest part; once you’re here, why not make the most of it and build an incredible summer?